Python in Posit Workbench

 Default Python interpreter

-Typically your Workbench Server Administrator will choose a default version of Python for the server.
+Typically, your Workbench Server Administrator1 defines the default version of Python for the server.
 To identify your default version of Python, run the following command:

 which python3

-If you wish to override this setting, you can do so with an alias that points towards the Python interpreter you want to use as the default.
-For example, if you have Python 3.10.7 installed at /opt/python/3.10.7/bin/python3, you could use the following alias:
+If you want to override this setting, use an alias that points to the Python interpreter you want to use as the default.
+For example, if you have Python 3.10.7 installed at /opt/python/3.10.7/bin/python3, you can use the following alias:

 ~/.bashrc